Group-blind optimal transport to group parity and its constrained variants: Our Framework

 \begin{definition}[Projection] Once the coupling $\gamma\in\Pi(P^{X},P^{\td{X}})$ has been computed, to find the map that transports source data to target data, we define the projection $\mathcal{T}$:

 A sample $(i,s)$ is hence split into a sequence of weighted samples $\{(j,w_{i,j},s)\}_{j\in\supp{\td{X}}}$.
-Very importantly, we stress that the projection do not change $s$ and any other features even though $s$ is not observed. \end{definition}
+Very importantly, we stress that the projection do not change $s$ and any other attributes even though $s$ is not observed. \end{definition}

 \begin{example} Given a sample $(i,s)$ and $\gamma_{i,j}=P^{X}_i$.
 Thus $\gamma_{i,j'}=0$ for $j'\in\supp{\td{X}}\setminus\{j\}$ and

 Hence, this sample is transported to $(j,1,s)$. \end{example} \begin{example} Given a sample $(i,s)$ and $\gamma_{i,j}=\gamma_{i,j'}=P^{X}_i/2$.
 Thus $\gamma_{i,j^{\dag}}=0$ for $j^{\dag}\in\supp{\td{X}}\setminus\{j,j'\}$ and